Acknowledgment Notary

 • All signers who must acknowledge

-Acknowledgment Notary FAQs
+Acknowledgment Notary frequently asked questions

 Can I sign before the appointment for an acknowledgment?

-Yes — unlike a jurat, an acknowledgment lets you sign in advance, then personally appear and acknowledge the signature as yours.
+Yes unlike a jurat, an acknowledgment lets you sign in advance, then personally appear and acknowledge the signature as yours.
 When in doubt, wait and sign in front of us.

 Why did the recorder reject my last acknowledged deed?